lafeirjo/City_Of_Grand_Rapids_Social_Impact/README.md

 The repository will host all of our visualizations, code, and datasets for our project.

+Within the repository, we have everything somebody may need to run through our full project, including instructions for installing all the proper software, our final product PowerBI dashboards, and instructions regarding reproducibility of the whole project.

 The datasets will contain information in relation to, but are not limited to:

 - Health and Wellness